Mid Wales Bowling Association

 10. A player on International duty may have dispensation to play his final round as soon as possible on returning from duty.
 This only applies to a singles competition and if the player is in a team competition then a reserve must be used in his absence.

-12. Any incidents not covered by these rules should be referred to the WBA competition rules or to the Laws of the Sport of Bowls Crystal Mark Third Edition.
+13. Any incidents not covered by these rules should be referred to the WLB competition rules or to the Laws of the Sport of Bowls Crystal Mark Fourth Edition.

-13. No mobile phones shall be carried onto the green during any Mid Wales league match or any of our County competitions.
-No smoking or alcohol consumption shall take place on the greens.
+14. No mobile phones shall be carried onto the green during any Mid Wales league match or any of our County competitions.
+No smoking, vaping or alcohol consumption shall take place on the greens.

 Please note:-